saketkc/hatex/2016_Fall/seminars/amal_thomas.md

 - Andrew: What is the logical order of questions?
 Lots of people study in ER mutations.
 In our context we are interested in studying binding related chagnes
     - Amal: Priority: Binding site differences > Cofactor >
-- IF less binding site difference: other factors include change in binding energy --> Not necessarily cofactors
+- If less binding site difference: other factors include change in binding energy --> Not necessarily cofactors

 - Meng: Already know the motif?